 How Does Variable-Density Thinning Matter?

-Variable-density thinning encourage forest restoration by encouraging natural tree regeneration of various species.
+Variable-density thinning encourages forest restoration by encouraging natural tree regeneration of various species.
 It promotes the development of different canopy layers, which is a typical property of old-growth forests.

 VDT’s primary goal is to recreate the natural process by bringing the forest back to the initial conditions that they were in before any wildfire suppression.
 Overly dense tree stands are susceptible to fueling destructive and larger wildfires.
 Hence, VDT matters in forest regeneration and restoration to a more fire-resilient and healthier stand.